Can you get a life insurance policy during COVID-19?

 - Another exception to a payout due to the coronavirus is for those who have purchased an accidental death policy.
 Those policies generally don’t cover death by disease.
 There are some exceptions, though, like if an injury causes someone to be hospitalized and the disease results directly from that hospitalization.
 It’s wise to discuss the specifics with your insurance agent.

 In general, provided you’ve been honest on your life insurance application and are current on your life insurance premium payments, you should be set.
+Life insurance and COVID-19 don’t have to work against each other.
 “Once you’ve secured a life insurance policy, you’re covered.
 It’s not going to affect your current coverage at all,” Luckey says.